themushroomsound/waapitools/README.md

 ## 3. Sampler Keymapper

-The Sampler Keymapper automatically sets MIDI root key and key ranger parameters on children of a blend container if their names contain a not name (eg MyPianoSample_C#3 is mapped to MIDI root key 49 and its range is set based on neighbouring samples root notes).
+The Sampler Keymapper automatically sets **MIDI root key** and **key range** parameters on children of a blend container if their names contain a note name (eg MyPianoSample_C#3 is mapped to MIDI root key 49 and its range is set based on neighbouring samples root notes).

 ![waapitools_keymapper](https://user-images.githubusercontent.com/5003391/52117367-d3228600-2613-11e9-87b1-a3d4137f92fb.png)